norareinic/Tensor-Network-Hackathon-2024/qft_compression/README.md

 - Modify the application of the FFT in the JPEG algorithm with a QFT.
 - Apply the algorithm to different images and different scales.
 Compare the computational time and the scaling for the classical FFT and the QFT.
+- [OPTIONAL] Repeat the analysis for the approximate QFT, studying the dependency of the results in the approximation factor.

 ### Materials